+- B) Membership:

-- 1) Voting
+- 1) Voting Membership: Staff:

-- Staff:

-- a) Two (2) Coordinating Chairs
+- a) Two (2) Co-Presidents

-- b) Two (2) Retention coordinators
+- b) Two (2) Retention Co-Chairs

-- c) Two (2) Recruitment coordinators
+- c) Two (2) Outreach Co-Chairs

-- d) One (1) Financial coordinator
+- d) One (1) Treasurer

-- e) One (1) Community building coordinator
+- e) One (1) Community Builder

-- f) One (1) Secretarial Coordinator
+- f) One (1) Secretary

-- g) Two (2) Media/Publicity/Ourstorian Coordinators
+- g) Two (2) Publicity / Ourstorian Coordinators

 - 2) One (1) representative from each of the following organizations:

 - a) El Congreso

 - b) MUJER

 - c) Black Student Union

 - d) Hermanos Unidos

 - e) Hermanas Unidas

 - f) Kapatirang Pilipino

 - g) American Indian Student Association

 - h) Any student who attends four (4) meetings a year

-- aa) In the case that the representatives listed above are unable to attend meetings or send a proxy, the committee, with a two-thirds (2/3) vote,
+- aa) In the case that the representatives listed above are unable to attend meetings or send a proxy, the committee, with a two-thirds (2/3) vote, may excuse their absence.

-- bb) Students listed under the "non-voting membership" section may be granted voting privileges if and only if they meet two requirements which are:
+- bb) Students listed under the "non-voting membership" section may be granted voting privileges if and only if they meet two (2) requirements which are:

-- cc) Liaisons must be an undergraduate student.
+- i) Liaisons must be an undergraduate student.

-- dd) Liaisons must attend four (4) meetings a year.
+- ii) Liaisons must attend four (4) meetings a year.

-- 3) Non-voting membership
+- 3) Non-voting membership:

 - a) One (1) Liaison from each of the following entities:

 - b) UCSB Student Initiated Outreach (SIO) Committee

 - c) AS External Vice President of Statewide Affairs Office

 - d) AS External Vice President of Local Affairs Office

 - e) AS Student Commission On Racial Equality

-- f) AS Finance Board

-- g) AS Legislative Council

-- h) AS Advisor

-- i) AS Executive Director